 Sweaty Questions: Should You See a Hyperhidrosis Doctor?

-There’s a lot of misinformation about hyperhidrosis.
+There’s a lot of misinformation about hyperhidrosis, or excessive sweating.

-But people aren’t seeking help.
-According to the study, 49 percent haven’t talked to a doctor about their sweating because they believe it isn’t a medical condition or that no treatment options exist.
+Hyperhidrosis is more common than you think.
+New research shows that nearly 5 percent, or 365 million people worldwide, have hyperhidrosis.
+However, 49 percent haven’t talked to a doctor about their sweating because they don’t believe it’s a medical condition or don’t know that treatment options exist.

-- Sweat interferes with daily activities, from holding a pencil to gripping a steering wheel.
+- Sweat interferes with daily activities, from holding a pencil to gripping a steering wheel

-- You sweat even when it’s cold outside.
+- You sweat even when it’s cold outside

 - You sweat excessively for no reason, especially in the head, hands, feet or underarms.

-Commonly prescribed treatments: prescription antiperspirant, miraDry
+Commonly prescribed treatments: prescription antiperspirant, topical treatments, miraDry

-Commonly prescribed treatments: Botox, medication
+Commonly prescribed treatments: Botox, oral medication

 Commonly prescribed treatments: ETS surgery